plurigrid/ontology/loops/iterate.md

 - [ ] Explore potential collaborations with Janita and Benjamin Hampikian on Plurigrid synth

 Upcoming:
-- [ ] Leverage plurigrid.chat for assistance in development
+- [ ] Leverage plurigrid.game for assistance in development
 - [ ] Commit to real code for projects and share repositories
 - [ ] Develop a workstream for integrating Plurigrid synth into the nexus
 ```